 ● Meters in Ramp 6 – off Grand River Avenue, west of Olin Health Center

-Parking during the day on a weekday is tricky.
+Parking during the day on a weekday is tricky due to classes being in session.
 We encourage taking a bus or, weather permitting traveling by bicycle.
 DPPS is waiving bicycle registration during the festival and will not impound unregistered bicycles during the festival as long as they were parked and locked to a bicycle rack and in working order.

 After 6:00 PM and Weekends*

 We have consolidated evening events in buildings with easy access to parking ramps and lots.
-You may park in general spaces or at meters in the following parking ramps after 6:00 PM on weekdays or during the weekend.
-For lot numbers and locations go to www.maps.msu.edu .
+You may park in general spaces or at meters in the following easy to find parking ramps after 6:00 PM on weekdays or during the weekend.
+To view additional lot numbers and locations closest to your event site, go to www.maps.msu.edu .

 Ramp 1 (Shaw Lane Ramp)